GoogleCloudPlatform/functions-framework-dart/docs/01-introduction.md

 ![img.png](quickstarts/assets/helloworld-browser.png)

-When you are interactively testing your function, you can use tools like [curl] or [postman], which are helpful for making and automating more complex web request tests.
+When you are interactively testing your function, you can use tools like [curl] or [postman], which help make and automate more complex web request tests.

 A best practice is to incorporate automated tests as part of your continuous